-The share-based payment costs disclosed above reflect the amortisation of equity-based awards granted to key management personnel over the last three years and are therefore not directly aligned with other staff costs in the current year.
+The share-based payment costs disclosed above reflect the amortisation of equity-based awards granted to key management personnel and are therefore not directly aligned with other staff costs in the current year.

-Key management personnel compensation is borne by Morgan Stanley Group undertakings in both the current and prior years.
-Management recharges (if any) in respect of key management personnel compensation borne by other Morgan Stanley Group undertakings are included in 'Management charges from other Morgan Stanley Group undertakings relating to staff costs' within 'Other expense', as disclosed in note 8.
+Key management personnel compensation is borne by other Morgan Stanley Group undertakings in both the current and prior years.
+Where these costs are charged to the Company they are included in 'Management charges from other Morgan Stanley Group undertakings relating to staff costs' within 'Other expense', as disclosed in note 8.

-For the years ended 31 December 2023 and 31 December 2022, the Company has not paid any (a) payments or benefits in respect of the termination of the service of directors whether in the capacity of directors or in any other capacity while being a director of the Company, and (b) consideration provided to or receivable by any third party for making available the services of a person as a director or in any other capacity while being a director of the Company.
+For the years ended 31 December 2024 and 31 December 2023, the Company has not paid any (a) payments or benefits in respect of the termination of the service of directors whether in the capacity of directors or in any other capacity while being a director of the Company, and (b) consideration provided to or receivable by any third party for making available the services of a person as a director or in any other capacity while being a director of the Company.

-During the year, the Company has not granted any loans, quasi-loans nor entered into any other dealings in favor of (a) the Directors, (b) entities controlled by the Directors; or (c) entities connected with the Directors (2022: Nil).
+During the year, the Company has not granted any loans, quasi-loans nor entered into any other dealings in favor of (a) the Directors, (b) entities controlled by the Directors; or (c) entities connected with the Directors (2023: Nil).